 Most of my clients are not what I would consider criminals.
 They’re mostly people who made a thoughtless or careless decision at the wrong time and place.
 Also, for many of the minor crimes and infractions committed, the offender may not have even known it was against the law.
-This page exists for the latter reason and pertains to the code for Virginia teen driving restrictions.
+This page is for the latter reason and pertains to the code for Virginia teen driving restrictions.

 While these offenses aren’t serious in nature, knowing these rules and adhering to them will help keep your son or daughter out of trouble as they’re getting started in life.
 There’s no reason to have your teen start getting traffic offenses to clutter up their driving record.
 The court costs and fines can be expensive.
 However, insurance rates are inherently high for teen drivers, but getting driving related infractions will quickly make that rate skyrocket.

-If you have a teenage driver, it’s important to understand the Viginia driving and traffic laws.
-The link is here, and is summarized below.
+If you have a teenage driver, it’s important to understand the Viginia driving and traffic laws, and is summarized below.

 There are curfew driving restrictions for Virginia teenagers under the age of 18.
 The law prohibits driving between midnight and 4 a.m. with exceptions.
 The exceptions are (1) driving to or from an place of employment; (2) driving to or from an adult-supervised activity and is sponsored by either a school or a civic, religious, or public organization; (3) driving with a licensed spouse age 18 or older, a parent, or adult as an acting parent who is occupying the front passenger seat; and finally, (4) teens under the age of 18 can drive during curfew hours in case of an emergency, including responding to emergency calls as a volunteer firefighter or rescue squad personnel.

 Parents take note that if you’re in the car with your teenage son or daughter, you MUST be in the front passenger seat to be legal.